 Experimentation « Winter phenomena in nature» .

-Guys, look carefully at the snow in the plates.
+Guys, take a close look at the snow in the plates.
 What color is the snow?
-Does it have an odor? (children's answers).
+Does it have a smell?
+(Children's answers).

 Watch.
-What is happening to him? (melting).
-Why did the snow start to melt?
-(It is warm inside the kindergarten, the air temperature is higher than outside).
+What's happening to him? (melts).
+Why did the snow begin to melt?
+(In room kindergarten warm, air temperature is higher than outside).

-What was the water after melting snow: clean, transparent or cloudy, has particles of dust, dirt?
-(Water after the snow melts becomes dirty, as it contains various impurities from dust and dirt).
+What did the water look like after it melted? snow: clean, transparent or cloudy, does it have particles of dust or dirt?
+(After the snow melts, the water becomes dirty, as it contains various impurities of dust and dirt).

 Reading a poem by A. Brodsky "Freezing":